Chromeilion/dungeon-downloader/README.md

 ## Disclaimer

-This is a fan made program that relies on an undocumented API and may have errors.
-Use at your own risk.
+This is a fan made program that relies on an undocumented API, use at your own risk.

+If you're running into issues with the launcher not working and are considering this script as an alternative to downloading through the launcher, first try installing the game using the Lutris install script, which includes some patches for the launcher.

 ## Install
 ### Release